9 The first among many

 "I can't say about the freshness of the tracks, but the size and shape are a dead giveaway," Atram replied confidently.
 "Ogroids have distinctively broad and flat feet, with a prominent heel and toes that splay outwards."

 Geralt grunted affirmatively.
-"Well done; i will make a witcher out of you yet.
+"Well done; I'll make a witcher out of you yet.
 As for the tracks, they are very fresh."
 He stopped and took a deep breath.
 "I can even smell them; they are pretty close."

 Atram shrugged.
 "I am a man of many talents, but sniffing the air like a bloodhound ain't one of them."